skynetapp/Lytepole-Accounts/View Account.md

 #### Step 6.1:

 - Function **getSkills** will be redirected to action page which will get the account skills .
-- The parameters passed are skills list data object array.
+- The parameters passed are session id, account id.

 #### Step 6.2